Cladoniaceae: Conservation

 Cladonia submitis (endangered, 2020) is primarily threatened by habitat loss and degradation due to land development, particularly around metropolitan areas.
-Climate change also poses significant risks through altered fire regimes and sea level rise, affecting its pine barren and sand dune habitats.
+Climate change also poses risks through altered fire regimes and sea level rise, affecting its pine barren and sand dune habitats.
 The species' limited distribution and specific habitat requirements make it particularly susceptible to these threats.
 Pilophorus fibula (endangered, 2020) is threatened by habitat loss, alteration of hydrological regimes, recreational damage, and declining water quality.
 The species is found in a limited number of locations, making it vulnerable to local extinctions.

 Gymnoderma insulare (endangered, 2014), primarily found in old-growth forests in Japan and Taiwan, faces threats from natural hazards like typhoons and is affected by the decline of its tree hosts, Cryptomeria japonica and Chamaecyparis obtusa.
 The species' dependence on specific host trees and old-growth forest conditions makes it particularly vulnerable to forest degradation and climate change impacts.

 On the red list of China's macrofungi, Cladonia delavayi (vulnerable), Cladonia pseudoevansii (critically endangered), Gymnoderma coccocarpum (endangered), and Gymnoderma insulare (endangered) are the representatives of the Cladoniaceae.